Peter Pan (play and novel): Plot summary

 Peter welcomes Wendy to his underground home, and she assumes the role of mother figure.
 Peter takes the Darlings on several adventures.
 At Mermaids' Lagoon, Peter and the Lost Boys save the Redskin Chief's daughter, Tiger Lily, from Marooner's Rock and become involved in a battle with the pirates, including Captain Hook, Peter's nemesis.
 He is named after the hook that replaced his right hand that Peter cut off in a fight.
 From thereon, Hook has been hunted by the crocodile which ate his hand after it fell into the water and now wants to eat the rest of him.
 The crocodile also swallowed a ticking clock, so Hook is wary of all ticking sounds.
 Peter is wounded when Hook claws him.
 He believes he will die, as the tide rises and Marooner's Rock will become submerged.
 However, "the Neverbird", a nearby mother bird, allows him to use her nest as a boat and Peter sails home.

 In gratitude for Peter saving Tiger Lily, her tribe guards his home from the next imminent pirate attack.
 Meanwhile, Wendy begins to fall in love with Peter and asks him what kind of feelings he has for her.
-Peter says that he has "the feelings of a devoted son", disappointing Wendy.
+Peter says that he has "those of a devoted son", disappointing Wendy.
 One day, while telling stories to the Lost Boys and her brothers, Wendy recalls her parents and decides to return to England.
 Unbeknownst to Peter, Wendy and the boys are captured by Captain Hook, who massacres the Redskins and poisons Peter's "medicine" while the boy is asleep.
 When Peter awakes, he learns from Tinker Bell that Wendy has been kidnapped – in an effort to please Wendy, he goes to drink his medicine.
 Peter does not believe Tink about the poison (as he is confident the pirate could not have entered their secret lair without him noticing), so instead she drinks it herself, causing her near death.
 Tink says that she could be saved if children believed in fairies.
 In the play, Peter turns to the audience and begs those who believe in fairies to clap their hands.
 In the novel, Peter speaks to all the children currently asleep and dreaming of the Neverland.